FINANCE AND TAX OFFICE

 TAX BILLS, DUE DATES and INTEREST ON DELINQUENCIES

 Tax bills are mailed once a year; usually in July.
 The bill has four payment stubs, with the first payment being due on August 1st.
 Taxpayers are urged to read all information printed on the front and back of the tax bill.
 Failure to receive a tax bill does not exempt a property owner from paying the taxes and/or municipal liens when due.
 If you have not received a tax bill by the end of July, please contact the Borough Finance office.

 Quarterly Tax Payments are due February 1, May 1, August 1, and November 1.
 The Mayor & Borough Council have resolved to waive interest on the payment of any installment of taxes if the payment is received within the “Grace Period,” which is the first 10 calendar days of each respective tax quarter.
 Additionally, if the 10th falls on a Saturday, Sunday or Borough Holiday, this deadline would be extended to the next business day.
 If there is a delay in mailing the tax bills, the 3rd quarter installment, due August 1, may have an extended Grace Period.
 Any extension in the 3rd quarter Grace Period will be noted on the tax bill.
 In order to be considered “on-time” and avoid interest being charged to your account, payments must be received by the Finance Department within the “Grace Period.”
 If payment is not received within the Grace Period, interest is then calculated from the date when the payment was originally due (e.g., the first of the month) until the date of actual receipt of the payment.
-NOTE: Mailed payments will be posted as of the date the payment is received by the Finance Department, not the envelope's postmark date.
+NOTE: Mailed payments will be posted as of the date the payment is received by the Finance & Tax Department, not the envelope's postmark date.
 Physical custody of your payment in this office determines receipt for our purposes.
 Tax & Municipal Sewer Due Dates and Grace Period end dates are noted on the Calendar of this Borough Website.